makrai/notes/mikolov13a-efficient.md

 # 6 Conclusion

 * In the future, it would be interesting to compare our techniques to Latent Relational Analysis [19]

 # References

 * [19] T. Mikolov.
-Statistical Language Models based on Neural Networks.
+Statistical Language Models based on Neural Networks
 * PhD thesis, Brno Univer-